 Note

-Prerequisites: This feature is available for all Vagaro businesses on the web, tablet, Pay Desk, and PayPro.
+Prerequisites: This feature is available for all Vagaro businesses only on the web, tablet, Pay Desk, or PayPro.
+At least one employee profile must already be set up.
 In the US, Vagaro Payroll is recommended if you want to send your employees direct deposits and withhold their income taxes.

 Note